MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-extended-network.md

 You must also perform some manual configuration in your on-premises infrastructure:

-1. Make sure the subnet you want to extend and a second subnet that is unique and does not overlap with any subnets in the Azure Virtual Network are available on the physical machine where you will deploy the on-premises VM.
+1. Make sure the subnet you want to extend and a second subnet that is unique, and does not overlap with any subnets in the Azure Virtual Network, are available on the physical machine where you will deploy the on-premises VM.
 2. Create a Windows Server 2019 VM on any hypervisor that supports nested virtualization.
 It is strongly recommended that you create this as a highly available VM in a cluster.
 Connect a virtual network adapter to the routable subnet, and a second virtual network adapter to the extended subnet.
 3. Start the VM, enable the Hyper-V role, and reboot.